mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Density selector

-To enable the density selector you need to compose your own toolbar using the `DensitySelector` and provide it to the `Toolbar` in the `components` grid prop.
+To enable the density selector you need to compose a toolbar containing the `DensitySelector` component, and apply it using the `Toolbar` key in the grid `components` prop.

 The user can change the density of the data grid by using the density selector from the toolbar.